-Sting operation recovered Judy Garland’s stolen ruby slippers from Wizard Of Oz
+'There's no place like home' for the stolen ruby slippers from The Wizard of Oz

 -

-Sting operation recovered Judy Garland’s stolen ruby slippers from Wizard Of Oz
+'There's no place like home' for the stolen ruby slippers from The Wizard of Oz

-A pair of ruby slippers used in The Wizard Of Oz and later stolen from a Minnesota museum were recovered in a sting operation after a man approached the shoes’ insurer and said he could help get them back, the FBI said.
+There's no place like home for the ruby slippers once used in The Wizard of Oz after they were recovered in an FBI sting operation in Minneapolis.

-The slippers were on loan to the Judy Garland Museum in the late actress’ hometown of Grand Rapids, Minnesota, when they were taken in 2005 by someone who climbed through a window and broke into a small display case.
+The famous footwear - insured for one million dollars - was stolen from its display case in 2005 when on loan to the Judy Garland Museum in the late actress’ hometown of Grand Rapids, Minnesota.

-The FBI said a man approached the insurer in summer 2017 and said he could help get them back.

-Grand Rapids police asked for the FBI’s help and after a nearly year-long investigation, the slippers were recovered in July during a sting operation in Minneapolis.
+After an insurer was approached by a man in 2017 offering help, Grand Rapids police and the FBI managed to find the shoes.

-The FBI said no-one has yet been arrested or charged in the case, but they have “multiple suspects” and continue to investigate.
+Despite having "multiple suspects", the FBI have said no-one has yet been arrested or charged in the case.

 As they unveiled the recovered slippers at a news conference on Tuesday, they asked anyone with information about the theft to contact them.

-“We’re not done.
-We have a lot of work to do,” Christopher Myers, the US attorney for North Dakota, said.
+Christopher Myers, the US attorney for North Dakota in charge of handling any prosecution, said: “We’re not done.
+We have a lot of work to do,”

 The North Dakota link to the case was not evident and authorities declined to explain it.

-The slippers had been on loan to the Garland museum from Hollywood memorabilia collector Michael Shaw.
+The iconic slippers had been on loan from Hollywood memorabilia collector Michael Shaw to the Garland museum which says it holds the world’s largest collection of Garland and Wizard Of Oz memorabilia.

-Three other pairs that Garland wore in the film are held by the Academy of Motion Picture Arts and Sciences, the Smithsonian and a private collector.
+However, they were not the only slippers worn on set as three other pairs are held by the Academy of Motion Picture Arts and Sciences, the Smithsonian and with a private collector.

 The stolen slippers’ authenticity was verified by comparing them with the pair at the Smithsonian’s Museum of American History in Washington.